wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 Abstract

-   While DNS highly depends on cache, its cache usage of non-existence information has been limited to exact matching.
-This draft proposes the aggressive use of a NSEC/NSEC3 resource record, which is able to express non-existence of a range of names authoritatively.
+   DNS is highly dependent upon cache.
+However, its cache of non- existent information has historically been limited to exact matches.This draft proposes the aggressive use of a NSEC/NSEC3 resource record, which is able to express non-existence of a range of names authoritatively.
 With this proposal, NXDOMAIN DNS reponse can be returned to the resolvers promptly.
-It is also expected that non-existent queries to autoritative DNS servers DNS servers including Root and TLD servers will decrease.
+It is also expected that queries for non-existent information to authoritative DNS servers DNS servers, including Root and TLD servers, will decrease.

    [ Ed note: Text inside square brackets ([]) is additional background information, answers to frequently asked questions, general musings,